dret/biblio/README.md

 ## Building

-(`dret.bib`)[dret.bib] is first and foremost a BibTeX bibliography, intended to be used with LaTeX.
-If for some reason you want to create a PDF version of the bibliography, (`build`)[build] has everything you need.
+[`dret.bib`](dret.bib) is first and foremost a BibTeX bibliography, intended to be used with LaTeX.
+If for some reason you want to create a PDF version of the bibliography, [`build`](build) has everything you need.

 A long time ago, I was able to generate XML from the BibTeX source, and generate Web pages from that.
 However, the code that did that stopped working, and I never got around to get it running again.
 The [`sharef`](sharef) directory contains some artifacts from this time, but at this point it is purely historical.